How Kumi Kaneda “Kinkumi” Confronted Her Battle with a Serious Illness | FRIDAY DIGITAL

 Abandoned the match and was immobile for 3 hours.

-The change in his health began last year.
+Her health issues began last year.

 What Ai Miyazato taught me